 - Are YOU ready for the realities of a political campaign?

-- Start raising money and put together a fundraising campaign strategy
+- Start raising money and put together a fundraising strategy

 - Learn the issues

 - Public speaking and events